-This course is for students in Grades 10-12 who wish to develop and craft a longer work of fiction or a short story sequence over the duration of a semester.
-Students read advice from established writers on creating longer works, and also select two booklength mentor-texts to read and analyze in terms of craft.
+This course is for students in the 10th-12th grades who wish to develop and craft a longer work of fiction or a short story sequence over the duration of a semester.
+Students read advice from established writers on creating longer works and also select two book-length mentor-texts to read and analyze in terms of craft.
 During the first weeks of the semester, each student develops a concept and writes a proposal for the longer piece to be worked on throughout the course.
 During each subsequent week, students submit portions of their work for in-class critique and discussion.
 By the end of the semester, students have completed a significant portion of a longer work.
 (Semester, .50 credit)